Media

 📅 February 2023

-Nicholas Croggan evaluates the individual and collaborative object and text-based works that centre around a pair of historical basalt millstones, that Cumming and Patterson investigate within their exhibition ‘A redistribution’.
+Nicholas Croggan evaluates the object and text-based works of Cumming and Patterson that centre around a pair of historical basalt millstones.

 There is no fire